|Nutrition Facts (per serving)|

 Moisten your hand with a little water, scoop your hand underneath the dough, and gently grasp one side of the lump.
 Lightly stretch the dough in your hand away from the main mass, then fold it over.
 Repeat this motion on different sides of the dough three or four more times.
 Don't overwork it, as the goal is to keep as much air in it as possible.

 Flip the whole mass of dough such that the seams of your folds face down against the bottom of the bowl.
 You should notice that the shaggy dough becomes considerably smoother.
-If the dough still looks as shaggy as before, use a visual guide and try again.
+If the dough still looks as shaggy as before, fold the dough again.

 Rest the dough for another 20 minutes, then stretch and fold again as you did the first time.